Introduction

 • Evaluator – the function evaluating the input and output of your LLM call.
 It can be a code snippet or a prompt for LLM as a judge.

 You can register one evaluator per label class.
-For example, you could have a code evaluator check for the presence of a certain keyword in the output of your (label class keyword) and an LLM evaluator that checks the sentiment of the output (label class sentiment).
-In that case, you would not be able to add another evaluator for neither the sentiment nor the keyword label class.
+For example, you could have a code evaluator check for the presence of a certain keyword in the output of your LLM app and assigns label class keyword.
+In that case, you would not be able to add another evaluator for the keyword label class.

-Every span path can have multiple span labels, but only one evaluator per label class.
+Every span path can have multiple span labels, but only one evaluator per label.

 Creating an online evaluation